openfrontier/ci/README.md

     ## First customize your variables in the setEnv.sh, then run setEnv.sh, it will generate a docker-compose.yml file similar to the docker-compose.yml.example
     ~/ci/setEnv.sh

+## Use docker-compose to start,stop or monitor the containers in this project
     ## cd to the directory where the docker-compose.yml is generated, run following commands:
     docker-compose up